davidwang758/dldsc/README.md

 - Documentation for sweeps for hyperparamter tuning.
 - Co-localization examples and documentation.
 It works but needs more evaluations on our end.
 - Move trained models and some data to GCP buckets for easier sharing.
+- Add instructions for monitoring training with WANDB